-Mrs. Eberstadt has written for many magazines and newspapers, including National Review, Policy Review, The Weekly Standard, Commentary, the Wall Street Journal, Los Angeles Times, The Washington Post, The Times, First Things, The Claremont Review of Books, and the American Spectator.
+Mrs. Eberstadt has written for many magazines and newspapers, including TIME, TIMEIdeas, National Review, Policy Review, The Weekly Standard, Commentary, the Wall Street Journal, Los Angeles Times, The Washington Post, The Times, First Things, The Claremont Review of Books, and the American Spectator.
 Her essays of particular note include “Eminem is Right,” “Is Food the New Sex?,” “Christianity Lite,” “What Does Woman Want?,” “My Irving Kristol and Ours,” and “Why Ritalin Rules.”

 Mrs. Eberstadt was a Research Fellow at the Hoover Institution from 2002 to 2013.
 Between 1990 and 1998, Mrs. Eberstadt was executive editor of the National Interest magazine.
 From 1985 to 1987, she was a member of the Policy Planning Staff of the U.S. State Department, a speechwriter for Secretary of State George P. Shultz, and a special assistant to Ambassador Jeane J. Kirkpatrick at the U.S. Mission to the United Nations.
 She was also managing editor at the Public Interest.
 A four-year Telluride Scholar at Cornell University, Eberstadt graduated magna cum laude in 1983.
 She was awarded an honorary Doctorate of Humane Letters by Seton Hall University on May 19, 2014.